google/mako/docs/CONCEPTS.md

 which does the work.

-When automating performance tests that use Go Quickstore with `go build`, you'll have to arrange for the microservice to be built by by your test (or pulled from a prebuilt location) and started, so that it listens for client connections.
+When automating performance tests that use Go Quickstore with `go build`, you'll have to arrange for the microservice to be built by your test (or pulled from a prebuilt location) and started, so that it listens for client connections.